-French Polynesia Master Liveaboard was built in 2016 with 43 metre and can accommodate 25 guests in lower and upper deck air-conditioned cabins with en-suite bathrooms.
+Built in 2016, the beautiful 43 metre French Polynesia Master can accommodate 25 guests in lower and upper deck air-conditioned cabins with en suite bathrooms.
 Communal relaxation areas include a spacious indoor lounge area, camera set up station with bench seating and plasma screen and a shaded outdoor lounge area on the upper deck with cosy seating.
-The sun deck on the upper level has lounge chairs from where you can enjoy the stunning views of the islands.Book Now
+The sundeck on the upper level has lounge chairs from where you can enjoy the stunning views of the islands.Book Now

 Aqua Tiki II